bdrad/rad_word_appropriateness_checker/README.md

 3. Install everything in the requirements.txt file.
 4. Run generate_error_corpus.py script to generate data for fine-tuning.
 5. Run finetuning.py to fine tune the BERT model for dictation error detection.
+6. Run test.py to evaluate your finetuned model.